-All appeals must be received within thirty (30) days from the date the notice of an action or adverse determination is made.
-The timeframe in which the appeal is resolved will be based on the medical immediacy of the condition, procedure, or treatment under review, but will not exceed thirty (30) calendar days unless an extension is requested by the member or the member is notified of the reason an extension would be in the member's best interest.
+All appeals must be received within 60 days from the date the notice of an action or adverse determination is made.
+The timeframe in which the appeal is resolved will be based on the medical immediacy of the condition, procedure, or treatment under review, but will not exceed 30 calendar days unless an extension is requested by the member or the member is notified of the reason an extension would be in the member's best interest.

-Within five (5) working days from receipt of the written or verbal appeal, RightCare will send an acknowledgement letter to the member.
+Within 5 business days from receipt of the written or verbal appeal, RightCare will send an acknowledgement letter to the member.

-The member will have fourteen (14) business days for a standard appeal to provide additional information.
-If the member requests an extension, the timeframe may be extended up to an additional fourteen (14) calendar days.
+The member will have 14 calendar days for a standard appeal to provide additional information.
+If the member requests an extension, the timeframe may be extended up to an additional 14 calendar days.
 If RightCare requests additional information that requires an extension of the established timeframes, the member must be provided with written notice of the delay and the reason the delay is in the member's best interest.

-A Member can request a State Fair Hearing at any time during or after RightCare's Appeal Process.
+A Member can request a State Fair Hearing after RightCare's Appeal Process has been completed.